Highlights: Government-Citizen Collaboration through ICT | ICTs for CSOs

 The recent proliferation of information and communication technology (ICT) allows us to translate the above philosophy into actions.
 Moreover, civil society organizations (CSOs) working to further public interest can also leverage these emerging ICT tools to make their efforts more fact-based and evidence-driven.
 However, while there is growing ICT literacy and penetration on the one hand, governments and civil society organizations are not being able to use it in a channelized manner - hence resulting in stunted government transparency, limited public participation and stifled government-citizen collaboration.

-In order to leverage growing ICT literacy and digital penetration to further public interest and government-citizen engagement, our proposed solution is three pronged:
+In order to leverage growing ICT literacy and digital penetration to further public interest and government-citizen engagement, our solution was three pronged:

-- We will conduct an ethnographic research on the current tech capabilities of select CSOs (CS:MAP partners), their ICT needs and possible points of tech intervention which can help them in their cause of furthering public interest.
-These CSOs are spread across 35 districts of Nepal.
+- We conducted an ethnographic research on the current tech capabilities of select CSOs (CS:MAP partners), their ICT needs and possible points of tech intervention which could help them in their cause of furthering public interest.
+These CSOs were spread across 35 districts of Nepal.

-- Based on the findings of (1) above, we will conceptualize, develop, test and deploy various ICT tools and platforms for the CSOs.
-We will also train them on using and maintaining these systems as part of our mentorship program so that these tools remain relevant beyond the immediate life of the project.
+- Based on the findings of (1) above, we conceptualized, developed, tested and deployed appropriate ICT tools and platforms for the CSOs.
+We also trained them on using and maintaining these systems as part of our mentorship program so that these tools remain relevant beyond the immediate life of the project.

-- In order to realize government-citizen collaboration on matters of local governance, we will make annual plans and budget of two [rural] municipalities’ publicly open through easily comprehensible maps and infographics.
-In addition, we will deploy complementary ICT tools that will enable two-way communication between the citizens and the local government - thus enabling both parties to plan, discuss, deliberate and take informed actions on matters of local governance.
+- To foster government-citizen collaboration on matters of local governance, we made the annual plans and the budget of two local governments (one Sub-Metropolitan City and one Municipality) publicly open through easily comprehensible maps and infographics.
+In addition, we deployed complementary ICT tools that facilitated two-way communication between the citizens and the local government - thus enabling both parties to plan, discuss, deliberate and take informed actions on matters of local governance.

-These tasks will be carried out under CS:MAP (Civil Society: Mutual Accountability Project).
-CS:MAP is a five year project supported by the USAID and implemented by FHI 360.
+These tasks were carried out under CS:MAP (Civil Society: Mutual Accountability Project).
+This project was supported by the USAID and implemented by FHI 360.